groupme-js/GroupMeCommunityDocs/messages.md

 If you want to attach an image, you must first process it through GroupMe's image service (More on that in the [attachments documentation](attachments.md))

-Attachments of type emoji rely on data from emoji PowerUps.
+Attachments of type emoji rely on data from [GroupMe Emoji powerups](emoji.md).

 Clients use a placeholder character in the message text and specify a replacement charmap to substitute emoji characters